 I’m happy to come to where you are, or we can split the distance between us and study at a midway coffee shop.
 I’m based in Oakland and can travel anywhere in the East Bay.
 Depending on my schedule, I can even travel as far as south as Santa Cruz (where I work and study).

 ***Given the uncertainty surrounding the pandemic and for everyone’s safety, my first preference will be to meet via Zoom or Google Hangouts.
-However, if we’ve both been sheltering in place and are fever-free, I’m open to the possibility of in-person meetings.
+However, if we’re both vaccinated and fever-free, I’m open to in-person meetings.

 What can I expect during the first session?

 We’ll start by discussing metacognition (a fancy term for thinking about how you learn).
 This is important because it will help us understand what kind of learner you are and help me design lessons tailored to your specific needs.

 Then we’ll discuss your long term educational goals and work backward to build a series of attainable, concrete benchmarks to help you achieve them.

 For example, if you’d like to earn a specific grade in a course, we’ll start by reviewing your syllabus, your instructor’s grading rubrics, and any coursework you’ve already completed to determine your instructor’s expectations and set a baseline for your performance.
 Based on these factors, we’ll decide which areas you’d like to focus on and I will build a flexible schedule of lessons targeting those areas.